-The Monsoon Is Becoming More Extreme
+The monsoon is becoming more extreme

 The monsoon’s south-to-north migration means that, for extreme northwestern India, the rainy season lasts only two months, about half the duration in cities that are much farther south like Mumbai or Chennai.
 Whatever the location, however, the monsoon will account for up to 80% of the water received during 2022.

 “So this is all our life,” Jenamani said.
 “This is all our water.”

 The hand-dug trenches that line the hills around Gagre’s farm have helped transform his village.

 When it comes to rainfall, the idea is simple: “Capture whatever you can,” said Crispino Lobo, who co-founded the Watershed Organization Trust, a group that aids monsoon-dependent farmers in Kumbharwadi and hundreds of other villages in trench-digging and other water-conservation efforts to make the most of their increasingly erratic supply.